amcat/amcat/README.md

 ### Setting up the database

-Whichever way you installed AmCAT, you need tocall the syncdb command to populate the database and set the elasticsearch mapping:
+You need to call the syncdb command to populate the database and set the elasticsearch mapping:

 ```sh
 python -m amcat.manage syncdb